kodestudio/neon/README.md

 # Neon - static site generator
-Lib to build static website for display the repository's (GitHub) events on a timeline.
+Tools to display the repository's (GitHub) events on a timeline.

+We don't know how to classify Neon.

+The most basic definition of Neon: is a tool to help you create websites.
+That site displays the latest information and events for your repository and sorts it on a timeline.

 Neon is develop in "dev" branch